Michigan's Adventure: Transition to Michigan's Adventure

-Transition to Cedar Fair
+Cedar Fair/Six Flags era

 In 2001, Cedar Fair purchased Michigan's Adventure for $28,000,000.
 Larry MacKenzie replaced Camille Jourden-Mark as general manager to help the park through the transition, but he would soon leave for Valleyfair at the end of the year, bringing Jourden-Mark back as general manager.
 The season's only new attraction would be the short-lived Royal Hannerford Circus.

 In 2002, the park introduced $5,000,000 worth of new rides, attractions and improvements.
 Eight new attractions were installed including the park's tallest ride, RipCord, as well as introducing the Peanuts characters and the state's largest Snoopy Boutique.
 2004 introduced Swan Boats, moved from Cedar Point where they were removed for the pond turnaround on Maverick, and in 2005 the park introduced a new water slide named ProSlide Tornado, Funnel of Fear.
 In 2006, for the park's 50th anniversary, a new white water rafting ride called Grand Rapids opened in a previously un-developed area past Adventure Falls.
 The renovation also included a new 50's themed restaurant called Coasters, which is located at many Cedar Fair parks, as well as a new train station named Grand Rapids Junction.

 In 2008, Michigan's Adventure opened the state's first suspended looping coaster, Thunderhawk, which was moved from sister park Geauga Lake after it closed.
 Thunderhawk was the first new roller coaster in Michigan's Adventure since 1999.
 In 2010, Bumper Boats were added just north of Logger's Run, after previously operating at Valleyfair.
 In 2011, Michigan's Adventure introduced an attraction in the water park, Beach Party, featuring the world's first giant geyser, blasting water 90 ft into the air as well as 150 different interactive water-related features.
 For the 2012 season, the park is focusing on new offerings, including some new food choices, VIP Tours, and the Fast Lane system.
 Just prior to the 2012 season, the Falling Star ride was removed from the park due to declining ridership and so future growth could be made.
 After 2008, it became an open secret that after Thunderhawk was added, Michigan's Adventure not only set attendance records, but also has brought in one of the highest profit margins in the Cedar Fair chain.
 This explains Michigan's Adventure's lack of new rides since 2009.